rwxrob/boost/README.md

 ## <a id=day18> Day 18: Loops, Signals, and Events

+1. Power of Loops on the Command Line
+   1. Iterating Over Ranges and Items
+   1. Creating Small Monitors and Services
 1. Loops Repeat Commands Until Condition Met
    1. Use `while` to Repeat While Condition True
    1. Use `while true` for Infinite Loops